Skip to content

 The Training Problem We've All Suffered Through

 Death by PowerPoint.
-Someone clicks through 80 slides about your new system.
+You've been there: 80 slides about a new system.
 You watch.
 You nod.
 You understand nothing.
 A week later, you've forgotten everything.
-Everyone loses.

 We learned long ago what actually works: hands-on labs.
-Identify the critical skills, build exercises around them, let people do the thing with guidance available when they get stuck.
+Identify critical skills, build exercises around them, let people do the thing with guidance when they get stuck.

 The problem?
 This doesn't scale.
-Hands-on training requires experts available when learners need them.
-That means: - Scheduled training sessions (inconvenient timing) - Limited capacity (max 20 people per session) - Geographic constraints (travel costs, time zones) - Expertise bottleneck (your best people spending days teaching instead of building)
+Hands-on training requires experts available when learners need them: - Scheduled sessions (inconvenient timing) - Limited capacity (max 20 people) - Geographic constraints (travel, time zones) - Expertise bottleneck (your best people teaching instead of building)

 We've known for years that hands-on learning works.
 We just couldn't make it available 24/7 to everyone who needs it.